HalaEzzat/GBFSApp/README.md

 ![imported dashboard](https://github.com/user-attachments/assets/7fa6021c-450e-45a9-afd5-a6cf38394817)
 - To Destroy all resources just rerun the `destroy` job manually.

-## Another Approach [not so free-tier]:
+## Other Approaches [not so free-tier]:

 - create a lambda function to parse your json file and monitore changes.
 - create dynamodb to host your data
-- create ec2 to host Grafana then add DynamoDB as a Datasource
+- create ec2 to host Grafana or you can also create it as ECS Task then add DynamoDB as a Datasource

 This was my first approach only to findout that to use DynamoDB as a Datasource in grafana you'll need an enterprise license .
 I even found that in Grafana you can add json as a data source then create your dashboard based on it . but I think we still need database for historical data .
-I think real life approach we will use a historical database or big data for better data analysis and metrics.
+I think real life approach we will use a historical database or big data for better data analysis and metrics and ofcourse I would create a more secured infrastructure.
 I also tried another approach : using `ELK Stack` in terraform .

 There's multiple good options but I decided to go with the easist one just for poc .
 I also didn't apply much security in my solution for easier access and demo.